What travel writer could not use some travel writing tips?

 - What’s your angle?
-Edinburgh, Scotland is a destination it’s not a story.
+While Edinburgh, Scotland is a destination, it’s not a story.
 Are you traveling with a backpack and staying in a hostel?
-Perhaps you are a woman traveling alone in Scotland.
-Are you an artist traveling to Edinburgh for The International Fringe Festival?
+Perhaps you are a woman traveling solo in Scotland?
+Are you attending The International Fringe Festival?
 Instantly more markets open up when you narrow your focus and have an angle.

 - Read, read, read!
 Study history and guidebooks.
 Read every travel magazine you find.
 Pickup the local newspaper and read the travel section.
 Check out our Top 10 Travel Writing Books.
 Not only will you find examples of great travel writing to learn from, you’ll be enriching your travel knowledge.
 Happy reading!

-- Research.
-Good knowledge of the region and culture of your destination will go a long way.
-When you arrive, pickup a newspaper or two for details, tidbits, and quirks.
-Know your market.
-If you’re writing for your own blog then your already know the reader.
-If you are writing for magazines, websites, or newspapers, make sure you’re familiar with the publication and it’s needs.
+- Know your market.
+If you’re writing for your own blog then you already know the reader.
+If you are writing for magazines, websites, or newspapers, make sure you’re familiar with the publication and its needs.

 - Know the guidelines.
 Editors are very busy people.
 Before you submit a query, be sure to read the guidelines.
 Write or call publications for guidelines if you can’t find them on their website.
 Read past issues of a publication to get a “feel” for their style.
 This will help you know what was published so you do not propose a similar story.

-- What do you know?
-Writing what you know.
+- Write what you know.
 To stand out from the crowd it helps if you’re an authority.
 Your own “backyard” will be interesting to someone, somewhere in the world.
 And who better to write about the Navy Pier or Lincoln Park than someone who lives and works in Chicago, IL!
-Are you an ice sculptor?
-Imagine the interesting article you could write about the ICE ART 2008 World Ice Art Championships, Fairbanks, Alaska USA.